guardian/recommendations/accessibility.md

 ### Tools

-Automated accessibility testing tools should be incorporated into the CI process, where appropriate.
+Incorporate automated accessibility testing tools into the CI process, where appropriate.

 The following tools have proven useful for web-based products: